 We have found the cheapest elf on the shelf in Australia.
 Your kids will love the cheeky little elf causing trouble around the house this Christmas

-(This Christmas Gift Guide for Her contains some affiliate links).
 Are you looking for a stand-out gift for your spouse, gifrlfriend, mum, sister, or grandma?
-We have you covered for any …
+We have you covered for any gift FOR HER.
+Check out our Ultimate Christmas Gift Guide For …

 3 Reasons I’ll be doing the Elf on the Shelf (None of Them are Because he’ll tell Santa They’ve been Naughty!)